 Make smart food choices first

 Prevent overeating and triggering even more cravings by starting your holiday meal with healthy choices!
-Instead of reaching for the appetizers that are fried and/or made of mostly unhealthy ingredients, reach for soup, fresh veggies, and dip, or a salad.
+Instead of reaching for the appetizers that are fried and/or made of mostly unhealthy ingredients, reach for soup, fresh veggies, or a salad.
 You'll be getting good nutrients in, and saving room (and calories) for your holiday meal and dessert!
 Doing this will automatically help limit the amount of unhealthy high-calorie foods you eat and even help control your portion sizes.

 Also, remember, you can't have your cake and eat it too... meaning you can't have it all.
 If you want to have a healthy holiday season control your portion sizes and try to eat only the foods you want the most.
 Maybe your favorite part of Christmas dinner is the dessert, if that's the case, load up on mostly healthy foods during dinner to save enough room for dessert.
 So, you can enjoy an extra slice of pumpkin pie, or another scoop of mashed potatoes, as long as you're being mindful of your portions for the rest of your meal.